 You know, we've always known the media is abusively biased, but not this bad.

-I didn't expect that they would ever vet O'Biden, uh vet Biden, like they never vetted Obama.
+I didn't expect that they would ever vet O Biden, vet Biden, like they never vetted Obama.

 Or Papadopoulos actually saying that nobody talked to the Russians, that he would view it as traitorous, and they still went after this kid.

-You know, the FBI that they didn't even believe General Flynn lied, and they say either lie or we're gonna go after your family.
+You know, the FBI, they didn't even believe General Flynn lied.

-This is not the United States that that I just didn't think these things could happen here.
+You know, in the Metafort case, dragged out of mothballs, this is not the United States that I just didn't think these things could happen here.

 Which brings us to the election.

-You know, with all the praise that went to the whistleblowers, the hearsay non-whistleblower, whistleblower over Ukraine, and what a patriot and what a courageous and what a brave American, and we ought to praise this individual.
+You know, with all the praise that went to the whistleblowers, the hearsay, non-whistleblower, whistleblower over Ukraine, and what a patriot and what a courageous and what a brave American.

 All of the hundreds and hundreds of people that signed affidavits, they weren't given the praise of the hearsay whistleblower, the anonymous one.

-The state of Wisconsin's law does not allow for early voting, but yet they hundreds of thousands of instances where they solicited, didn't even fill out the proper forms, and they did it anyway.
+The state of Wisconsin's law does not allow for early voting, but yet they, hundreds of thousands of instances where they solicited, didn't even fill out the proper forms, and they did it anyway.

-Having meetings, people meeting in park saying that they had to vote absentee because they couldn't leave their house, but they were saying it in a public park as they were being solicited to vote.
+Having meetings, people meeting in parks saying that they had to vote absentee because they couldn't leave their house, but they were saying it in a public park as they were being solicited to vote.

-Or the state of Pennsylvania's constitution, since what I guess the 1800s clearly stating with very specific and rare exceptions, that mail-in voting is not allowed.
+Or the state of Pennsylvania's Constitution, since what, I guess, the 1800s, clearly stating with very specific and rare exceptions, that mail-in voting is not allowed.

 And the state legislature just ignoring their own state constitution.